 After Your Carnival Cruise

-28. Self-assist Gets You off the Ship Faster
+31. Self-assist Gets You off the Ship Faster

 If you want to be the first ones off the ship, carry your own bags off.
 You could also go to guest relations and ask for zone 1 debarkation which will help you get off the ship faster.
 You will have to stay in line to get your bags back which can be a hassle.

 I hope these Carnival cruise tips help you when you are considering your first cruise.
 If you are already booked for one, use my tips and have a wonderful time!
 For more information about your cruise, go here!